quicwg/base-drafts/draft-ietf-quic-transport.md

 {{?RFC8085}}.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the minimum QUIC packet size, it MUST immediately cease sending QUIC packets, except for
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size, it MUST immediately cease sending QUIC packets, except for
 PMTUD or DPLPMTUD probe packets, on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.